holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Circles

 A **_“Circle”_** is a Role that may further break itself down by defining its own contained Roles to achieve its Purpose, control its Domains, and enact its Accountabilities.
-The Roles a Circle defines are its **_“Defined Roles”_**, and anyone filling one of its Defined Roles is a **_“Circle Member”_** of that Circle.
+The Roles a Circle defines are its **_“Defined Roles”_**.

 A Circle may also contain **_“Policies”_**, which are either grants of authority that allow others to control or cause a material impact within one of the Circle's Domains, or limits on how others may do so when otherwise authorized.
 Solely for the purpose of limiting a Circle’s own Roles, each Circle has an automatic Domain over its own internal functions and activities.

 The collection of Roles and Policies within a Circle make up its acting **_“Governance”_**.
-The Circle Members of a Circle will use the **_“Governance Process”_** described in Article 3 of this Constitution to define or amend the Circle's Governance.
-No one may define or amend a Circle’s Governance outside of its Governance Process, unless explicitly allowed by another rule of this Constitution
+No one may change the Governance of a Circle except through the **_“Governance Process”_** described in Article 3 or the process for defining an initial Governance structure described in Article 4.

 #### 1.2.1 Delegating Domains